 - medical liens,

-- attorneys’ fees and other legal fees, like court costs.
+- attorneys’ fees and other legal fees, like court costs, travel, copies, etc., and

 These deductions have to get taken out, regardless of whether you accepted a settlement offer and signed a release form for a lump sum award or a structured settlement.

 Making these payments can take several days or weeks.
 Once all the deductions have been made, the remainder will go to the victim to cover their medical bills, lost wages, pain and suffering, etc.

 Note that it is rarely advisable for you to take out an advance on your personal injury settlement (“pre-settlement funding”).
 Borrowing rates are usually very high, and you can never be sure what your final settlement will be.6

 What about settlement payments for child victims?

 If the victim of the accident was underage, the settlement will often get delayed even longer.
 Many states require a judge to sign off on a settlement agreement when the victim was a minor.
 This extra hearing will happen soon after the settlement is reached between the minor’s parents or guardian and the representatives for the at-fault party.
 Only after the judge has found that the settlement is in the interests of the minor can the payment process begin.
 This can delay the settlement disbursement.7

 Having a personal injury lawyer from a reputable law firm at this point in the legal action can speed up the process and ensure that the settlement is fair and that it gets approved.